-The market value of assets under the management of Fund managers as at 31 March 2013 was £156.9 million.
+The market value of assets under the management of Fund managers as at 31 March 2014 was £156.9 million.
+During 2013/14 the fund implemented a de-risking strategy which resulted in significant movements between the asset categories as shown in the net assets statement.